konkolyseismolab/seismolab/README.md

 Codes to process RRL/Cepheid data from Kepler-TESS-Gaia surveys.

-# Installation and dependencies

-To install the package, use:
+# Install seismolab with pip:

 ```bash
 pip install seismolab
 ```

-## Usage

-See the documentation.
+For more information on how to install and use seismolab, please refer to the [documentation](https://seismolab.readthedocs.io/en/latest/index.html).

 ## Contributing
 Feel free to open PR / Issue, or contact me [here](bodi.attila@csfk.org).